MicroEJ/docs/ApplicationDeveloperGuide/libraries.rst

 Libraries
 =========

+Two types of libraries are supported:

-A MicroEJ Foundation Library is a MicroEJ Core library that provides core runtime APIs or hardware-dependent functionality.
-A Foundation library is divided into an API and an implementation.
-A Foundation library API is composed of a name and a 2 digits version (e.g.
+- Foundation Libraries are MicroEJ Core libraries that provide core runtime APIs or hardware-dependent functionality.
-``EDC-1.3``) and follows the semantic versioning (`<http://semver.org>`_) specification.
-A Foundation Library API only contains prototypes without code.
-Foundation Library implementations are provided by VEE Ports.
-From a MicroEJ Classpath, Foundation Library APIs dependencies are automatically mapped to the associated implementations provided by the VEE Port or the Virtual Device on which the application is being executed.

-A MicroEJ Add-On Library is a MicroEJ library that is implemented on top of MicroEJ Foundation Libraries (100% full Java code).
-A MicroEJ Add-On Library is distributed in a single JAR file, with a 3 digits version and provides its associated source code.
+- Add-On Libraries are MicroEJ libraries that are implemented on top of MicroEJ Foundation Libraries (100% full Managed code).

-Foundation and Add-On Libraries are added to MicroEJ Classpath by the application developer as module dependencies (see :ref:`mmm`).

 .. figure:: images/ClassPath_2.png
    :alt: MicroEJ Foundation Libraries and Add-On Libraries